roadsidemultimedia/Docs/developer/child-themes.md

 <p><span class="label label-info" style="margin-right:5px">Tip:</span>Disable the LESS caching system while working locally.
 Simpy add <code>define('PL_LESS_DEV',true);</code> to your **wp-config** file, and this will turn off the caching system. <strong><span class="str">DO NOT</span></strong> use this on a production site, or you'll face a nuclear melt-down.
 You have been warned!</p>

-<p><span class="label label-success" style="margin-right:5px">Note:</span>Using PageLines LESS variables will seal a dynamic relationship between the users Color Controls in Wordpress admin.
-LESS variables can be used within the Custom CSS/LESS box in Wordpress admin, and within any style.less file.
+<p><span class="label label-success" style="margin-right:5px">Note:</span>Using PageLines LESS variables will seal a dynamic relationship between the users Color Controls in WordPress admin.
+LESS variables can be used within the Custom CSS/LESS box in WordPress admin, and within any style.less file.
 Example: <code>color:@pl-text;</code></p>

 ### Hooks ###

 There may come a time during your development process where you require functionality that isn't possible "out of the box" with PageLines DMS, this is where hooks can be especially useful.
-Modifiying both Wordpress and PageLines DMS core files is a big no-no, so whenever you want to change existing functionality or create new functionality, you will have to turn to hooks.
+Modifiying both WordPress and PageLines DMS core files is a big no-no, so whenever you want to change existing functionality or create new functionality, you will have to turn to hooks.

 PageLines DMS has hooks at stategic points through the framework, such as before the header and at the start of the footer, for more information see our [Hooks Reference](/hooks-reference) and [Hook Examples](/hook-examples) documentation.